Are you looking for wonderful places to stay in Devon?

 Cons of staying on Dartmoor

-- it can be quite isolated from other parts of Devon
+- It’s quite isolated from other parts of Devon.

 Places to stay on Dartmoor

-Mid-range hotel: Castle Inn in Lydford is a charming pub with rooms and lavish features, especially in the deluxe bathrooms.
+Castle Inn in Lydford is a charming pub with rooms and lavish features, especially in the deluxe bathrooms.
 There’s also a pub and restaurant downstairs.
-Click here to read more about it.

-Luxury Hotel: Bovey Castle is set in gorgeous grounds, with lavish rooms with comfortable beds and luxury bathrooms.
+Bovey Castle is set in gorgeous grounds, with lavish rooms with comfortable beds and luxury bathrooms.
 There’s a fine dining restaurant on site.
-Click here to read more about this beautiful hotel.

 Things to do in Exmoor